Som-Energia/informe-ocsum/README.md

 Configuration is made via a module named `dbconfig.py` in the root folder of the code.
 It should contain a dicctionary with the database configuration, in a global var named `psycodb`.
-That dictionary should contain the configuration parameters for a psycoql database object constructor.
+That dictionary should contain the configuration parameters for a psycopg database object constructor.
+It also should contain a dictionary named `smtp` with `emili` configurations.
 The distributed file 'dbconfig.py.example` can be used as example.

 ### Command line interface